Leading House Democrats ask GSA to revoke Trump’s hotel lease

 The Trump Organization did not immediately respond to a request for comment.
 But in a news release Tuesday, Trump pointed out that Mazars had not audited his financial statements anyhow, which the accountants sometimes disclosed in cover letters attached to the documents.

 “My company has among the best real estate and other assets anywhere in the world, has significant amounts of cash, and has relatively very little debt, which is totally current,” Trump said in the release.

-The GSA also did not immediately respond to a request for comment.
+A spokesman for Deutsche Bank, which lent Trump $170 million to develop the hotel, declined to comment.

+GSA spokeswoman Channing Grate issued a statement saying GSA “has taken, and will continue to take, steps to ensure that the tenant is in compliance with the terms and conditions of the lease.”

+The agency has begun a review of the sale to make sure the buyer meets basic criteria of being able to finance the purchase and manage the property.
+Channing said “GSA is committed to ensuring a thorough and appropriate review process” of the sale.

 If recent history is any guide, there is little reason to expect the agency will take action in response to the letter from Maloney and Connolly.